Just my luck; a 29 day. No, things always go bad on 29 days.

 Coral didn't say anything.

 "No, Coral, you can talk about writing, you talk about art, you can talk about healing, even, but you can't talk about creativity at all.
 Why?
-Because creativity, like God, ain't something we piddly humans can wrap our great gray matter around.
-All a human can do with creativity, really, is shut up and create.
-So, what you say we talk about something we can wrap our heads around.
-Take Spring.
-Have you ever gotten your head wracked by Spring Fever so bad, you--"
+Because creativity, like God, ain't something we piddly humans can wrap our puddle of gray matter pudding around."

 "Anton."

 No, I didn't know what Coral was talking about.
 Didn't care, neither.
-I had passed through the portal; really needed Coral--lit up on the other side--to get on in here, catch the fever I was already at death's door with.
+I had already passed through the portal, was already steeping in enchantment, really needed Coral--still outside the portal--to get on in here, get wracked by the same fever I was already at death's door with.

 "Anton, the healing exercise.
 I have a whole hour before I have to sit at the Front Desk.
 Want to go somewhere and teach it to me?"